-With Classtime Premium, you can assign point values to each Question and let Classtime do the scoring for you.
-You will be able to see all results in your Session Dashboard and can also conveniently export everything in an Excel spreadsheet.
+With Classtime Premium, you can assign different point values to each Question and let Classtime do the scoring for you.
+You will be able to see all results in your Session Dashboard and can also conveniently export all results after in PDF or a spreadsheet.

 Assigning point values to Questions